emmajanedrews/base-template/_posts/2017-06-16-can-you-buy-a-home-for-your-parents.md

 ---
 layout: post
 title: Can You Buy a Home for Your Parents?
-date: 2017-06-16 16:29:25
+date: 2017-06-16 16:29:00
 tags:
   - Home Buyer Tips
-excerpt: Can You Buy a Home for Your Parents?
-Have you thought about buying a home for your parents?
+excerpt: Have you thought about buying a home for your parents?
 Their level of mortgage qualification goes a long way in determining how the transaction will play out.
 enclosure: 'http://vyralmarketing.s3.amazonaws.com/Wade%20Betz/DFW%20Mortgage%20Lender-%20Can%20You%20Buy%20a%20Home%20for%20Your%20Parents%253F.mp4'
 pullquote: How you buy a house for your parents depends on their unique circumstances.
 enclosure_type: video/mp4